 NOTE: The reason for gridding at such a high resolution is to eliminate the need to revisit the full source data point cloud (10.4 Billion Depth Estimates) every time a production effort is initiated.
 Production and archival of a high-density grid allows the HO to defocus the high-density surface to a coarser resolution more applicable to the intended charting product.

-Results: A 0.5 metre grid for the example survey area: 2.1 Billion depth nodes, or < 20% of the total collected depth estimates.
-See Figure H-3 for a graphic representation of the survey area at 0.5 metre resolution.
+Results: A 0.5-metre grid for the example survey area: 2.1 Billion depth nodes, or < 20% of the total collected depth estimates.